pytorch/serve/docs/FAQs.md

 You can a custom API using **plugins SDK** available in Torchserve.
 The [Health check API ](https://github.com/pytorch/serve/blob/master/docs/inference_api.md#health-check-api) is an example of a custom API integrated using plugins SDK.
 Refer to Plugins Documentation for more details.

+### How can pass multiple images in Inference request call to my model?
+You can provide multiple data in a single inference request to your custom handler as a key-value pair in the `data` object.

+Refer [this](https://github.com/pytorch/serve/issues/529#issuecomment-658012913) for more details.

 ## Handler
 Relevant documents